tldr-pages/tldr/pages/linux/pacman-upgrade.md

 `sudo pacman --upgrade --overwrite {{path/to/file}} {{path/to/package}}`

-- Install a package skipping the dependency version checks:
+- Install a package, skipping the dependency version checks:

 `sudo pacman --upgrade --nodeps {{path/to/package}}`